FAQ

 Apprentices are expected to participate in all aspects of community life at the boat shop.
 This includes regular shifts preparing and cleaning up after meals, daily household chores, workshop cleaning and tool maintenance, improvement projects for our buildings and grounds, and hauling and stacking firewood.
 The boatshop also periodically participates in volunteer service opportunities for neighbors in need and other community organizations.

-A typical day begins with breakfast.
 On a typical day, apprentices spend most of the work day in the workshop building Monhegan Skiffs.
 There are breaks in our daily schedule for tea time, lunchtime, chore time, and a weekly community meeting.
 The day ends at 4:30 and dinner is at 5:30.
 Apprentices take part in a rotation to spend time working in the kitchen and in the restoration shop.
 On any given day, one apprentice will be assigned to work in the kitchen and one or several apprentices may be assigned to work on restoration projects or campus projects.

 Yes, apprentices are allowed to invite visitors for short stays at the boatshop campus.
 Apprentices must provide advance notice to the Apprenticeship Program Director about guests.
 We ask that visitor stays on campus be limited to weekends.
 There are several spaces on campus, including the barn chapel and spare rooms in the white farmhouse, available for visitor stays on a first-come first-serve basis.
 Afterwards, apprentices help prepare for future guests by changing the linens and restocking firewood if necessary.